Role:

 Residential

-Working closely with JLP, the Milligan team has been an integral part of the JLP client team, providing strategic oversight, overseeing the project teams and leading all aspects of the developments from design and planning, financial appraisals, to affordable housing.
+Milligan has been an integral part of the JLP client team, providing strategic oversight, leading multi-disciplinary project teams, and guiding every aspect of development – from setting briefs and shaping designs, to planning, procurement, and financial modelling.